I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-A British reporter, not content with an already intriguing narrative, concocted an even richer tale for American consumption.
+- A British reporter, not content with an already intriguing narrative, concocted an even richer tale for American consumption.
 The ship carrying “Princess” Caraboo had been blown off course to St. Helena.
 Maybe newspaper readers of the day had little grasp of geography but such a failure of seamanship would have required sailing in the wrong direction for more than 6,000 km.
-It gets better.
-At the time, Napoleon Bonaparte was imprisoned on the island to keep him from causing any more mayhem.
+It gets better or, perhaps, worse.
+At the time, Napoleon Bonaparte was imprisoned on St. Helena to keep him from causing any more mayhem.
 The reporter recounted how the princess rowed ashore to meet the former emperor, who fell for her charms and proposed marriage.
 She turned him down and continued on her journey to America.
-This creatively implausible story has been repeated as fact by several subsequent chroniclers of Princess Cariboo.
+This creatively implausible story has been repeated as fact by several subsequent chroniclers of Princess Caraboo.

 - “The Curious Story of ‘Princess Caraboo,’ Who Came to Bristol in 1817 Saying She Was Royalty From an Island in the Indian Ocean.”
 Stefan Andrews, The Vintage News, December 17, 2017.

 - “The Princess Caraboo Hoax.”
 Brian Haughton, Mysterious People, 2002.